siddhartha-komodo/slate/source/includes/_017-cc-overview.md

 With these rules in place, a CryptoConditions smart contract becomes like a mini-consensus mechanism.
 It forces consensus for the participants in the smart contract, while riding on the master consensus mechanism of the blockchain.

-If you'd like to learn more about the full technical details of Komodo’s utxo-based smart contracts, [read this documentation by Komodo’s lead developer, JL777](https://github.com/jl777/komodo/blob/FSM/src/cc/CC%20made%20easy).
+If you'd like to try writing your own CryptoConditions smart contract, [read this documentation by Komodo’s lead developer, JL777](https://github.com/jl777/komodo/blob/FSM/src/cc/CC%20made%20easy).

+Rest assured if you find this documentation too challenging.
+As the library of finished smart-contract templates increases over time, a normal developer will not need to write a full smart contract to utilize Komodo.
+Rather, you'll just pull a series of pre-written templates that function like building blocks, as you create your dApps.

+If you have a specific idea you'd like to try out and the template does not yet exist for it, please reach out to our team.
+We may be able to help you, as we are working to build up our template library.

+Now let's take a closer look at the many advantages CryptoConditions creates.

 ## Advantages Of CryptoConditions & Utxo-based Smart Contracts